stupendousC/schedulePlusPlus/README.md

 What about for the people at the office?
 Surely they can automate some of their phone tasks and individual texts, thus free themselves up for other things.

-..* If such an app exists, that would automatically generate a list of which employees are available, and texts them all for you, wouldn't that be great?
+1. If such an app exists, that would automatically generate a list of which employees are available, and texts them all for you, wouldn't that be great?

-..* Also, the employees can just grab the shifts on a first come first serve basis, that way they get an equal chance of work, wouldn't that be awesome too?
+2. Also, the employees can just grab the shifts on a first come first serve basis, that way they get an equal chance of work, wouldn't that be awesome too?

-..* And what if, instead of employees individually emailing in their own availability schedules, they can just manage their own days on/off via their own employee dashboard, wouldn't that also be just wonderful?
+3. And what if, instead of employees individually emailing in their own availability schedules, they can just manage their own days on/off via their own employee dashboard, wouldn't that also be just wonderful?

-Yes, yes, and yes!
+YES, YES, and YES!
 Says Schedule Plus Plus, and that is what I set out to do.

 ***

 ## HOW TO SET UP ON MY OWN COMPUTER?

-TBD
+1. git clone it

+2. npm install

+3. npm run deploy

+4. yarn build

+5. npm run

+6. deploy on AWS 3S